- Blog post

 To calculate ROI, your business case is very important.
 The kind of projects that you plan to build will determine which 3D printer is best for you.
 The details of the projects will be balanced with other cost savings.

 The Robust Villa was printed with the CyBe RC mobile printer, which sells for €195,000 Ex Works.
-If this house was part of a large project with an efficient strategy building continually with 5-week time loops, the return on the investment of the printer would come once the 130
+If this house was part of a large project with an efficient strategy building continually with 5-week time loops, the return on the investment of the printer would come once the 130th house was built.

 €195,000 / €1514.67 = 128.7